 People around you who love you will try to set you on your path because they want to be helpful or they think they know better but the truth is you will need to find it on your own.
 You won’t just miraculously know, at the start of your life, what it is you want to do with your life.

 You make it your own path through discovery, exploration and then, focused practice.

 If I could go back in time to talk to my 15-year old self and tell myself that I would be standing here today, I wouldn’t have believed it.
 15 years old, awkward, that ugly blue uniform, nerdy as hell, living in my parents’ semi-detached house.
 A deathly serious, ever responsible first-born whose nose was always deeply buried in a book, dreaming of becoming a surgeon.
 Never raising my hand in class.
 The one who walked home from school.
 Shy and insecure.

 Nothing in my past led me to believe and see the life I am living now.
-That I would just hop on a plane to Auckland after just two years of legal practice because there had to be more to explore, see and do.
+That I would just hop on a plane to Auckland after just two years of legal practice because there had to be more to explore, see, and do.
 That I’d be involved in a startup in Sydney and work there for five years.
-That I’d return to KL and start a business from scratch and a HR magazine.
+That I’d return to KL and start a business from scratch and an HR magazine.

 Why do I say this?